Duncanma/Blog/content/Blog/matt-warren-discusses-objectspaces-and-orm-in-general.md

 title: Matt Warren discusses ObjectSpaces and ORM in general
 type: posts
 ---
-Check out this post from [&#8216;The Wayward WebLog'](http://blogs.msdn.com/mattwar/)... it is a good discussion starter for anyone who wants to chat about ORM (object-relational mapping) ...
+Check out this post from ['The Wayward WebLog'](http://blogs.msdn.com/mattwar/)... it is a good discussion starter for anyone who wants to chat about ORM (object-relational mapping) ...

 <blockquote dir="ltr" style="MARGIN-RIGHT: 0px">